 Additional Fees and Charges Information for Classics and Oriental Studies

 There are no compulsory costs for this course beyond the fees shown above and your living costs.

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

-Candidates for Classics with Oriental Studies (Q8T9) intending to study Arabic, Turkish, Hebrew, or Persian should always take ‘Part B’ of the CAT (in addition to any other parts required), which is a test of language aptitude.
+Candidates for Classics with Oriental Studies (Q8T9) intending to study Arabic, Hebrew, Persian or Turkish should always take ‘Part 3’ of the CAT (CLAT, which is a test of language aptitude), in addition to any other parts required.

-All candidates for Oriental Studies with Classics (T9Q8) intending to study Arabic, Turkish, Hebrew or Persian must take the Oriental Languages Aptitude Test (OLAT) in their own school or college or other approved test centre on Thursday 2 November 2017.
+All candidates for Oriental Studies with Classics (T9Q8) intending to study Arabic, Hebrew, Persian or Turkish must take the Oriental Languages Aptitude Test (OLAT) in their own school or college or other approved test centre on Wednesday 31 October 2018.
 Further information can be found on our Oriental Studies page.